Bayonne School District

-The Bayonne School District is a comprehensive public school district serving students from pre-kindergarten through twelfth grade from Bayonne in Hudson County, New Jersey, United States.
+The Bayonne School District is a comprehensive public school district serving students from pre-kindergarten through twelfth grade from Bayonne in Hudson County, in the U.S. state of New Jersey.

-As of the 2020–21 school year, the district, comprised of 13 schools, had an enrollment of 10,059 students and 763.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.2:1.
+As of the 2022–23 school year, the district, comprising 13 schools, had an enrollment of 10,276 students and 785.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.2:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "CD", the sixth-highest of eight groupings.
-District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
-From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

-After the state rejected a budget plan that would have cut 85 positions and raised taxes by almost 4%, the board of education voted in April 2017 to cut a total of 300 positions, including 260 non-tenured teachers, to achieve $6 million in savings from the earlier proposed $133 million budget.

 Awards and recognition

+Pursuant to the requirements of N.J.A.C.
+6A:30, during the 2023–2024 school year, the Bayonne School District underwent the New Jersey Quality Single Accountability Continuum (NJQSAC) review.
+As a result of that review, the Bayonne School District was designated as a high performing district.
+This determination was made based on the five indicators which include Instruction and Program, Fiscal Management, Governance, Operations and Personnel.

+In the 2021–2022 school year, Woodrow Wilson Community School received the National ESEA Distinguished School for its academic excellence, receiving an award from the U.S. Federal Government and the New Jersey Department of Education.

-During the 2008-09 school year, Public School #14 Gifted & Talented was recognized with the National Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.
-In 2009-2010, Washington Community School was awarded the Blue Ribbon Award.
+During the 2008–09 school year, Public School #14 Gifted & Talented was recognized with the National Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

+In 2009–2010, Washington Community School, Public School #9 was recognized with the National Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 For the 2004–05 school year, Mary J. Donohoe No. 4 School was named a "Star School" by the New Jersey Department of Education, the highest honor that a New Jersey school can achieve.
 It is the fourth school in Bayonne to receive this honor.
-The other three are Bayonne High School in 1995-96, Midtown Community School in 1996-97 and P.S. #14 in the 1998-99 school year.
+The other three are Bayonne High School in 1995–96, Midtown Community School in 1996-97 and P.S. #14 in the 1998–99 school year.

 During the 2008–09 school year, Washington Community School was awarded the ASCA Honor Council Excellence Award, which is given to school's Student Councils who have met the requirements and completed projects in the areas of in leadership, citizenship, and community service.